Angelo LiPetri

 Michael Angelo LiPetri (July 6, 1929 – November 17, 2016) was an American professional baseball player.
 A right-handed pitcher who stood 6 ft 1 in tall and weighed 180 lb, he appeared in ten Major League Baseball games for the 1956 and 1958 Philadelphia Phillies.

+LiPetri graduated from Bushwick High School in Brooklyn before beginning a professional baseball career in 1950.
+After his first season in the minors, he spent fourteen months in the United States Army.

-LiPetri's professional career got off to a rousing start in 1953, when he won 15 of 17 decisions for the Granby Phillies of the Class C Provincial League and he compiled a .628 winning percentage in 78 decisions during his seven-year minor league baseball career, which stretched from 1953 to 1959.
+LiPetri won 15 of 17 decisions for the Granby Phillies of the Class C Provincial League in 1953 and he compiled a .628 winning percentage in 78 decisions during his seven-year minor league baseball career, which stretched from 1953 to 1959.
 In parts of two MLB seasons, he allowed nine earned runs and 13 hits over 15 innings of work, striking out nine and walking three.

-LiPetri died on November 17, 2016, and is buried at Cemetery of the Holy Rood in Westbury, NY.
+LiPetri died on November 17, 2016, and is buried at Cemetery of the Holy Rood in Westbury, New York.